ebanner/awakened-emojis/README.md

 ![image](https://github.com/ebanner/awakened-emojis/assets/2068912/43f3a94e-6767-4656-be83-1cef122cdb06)

-You can explore individual emojis as well
+You can explore individual emojis as well.

 ![image](https://github.com/ebanner/awakened-emojis/assets/2068912/4fc222a1-be50-47eb-872c-8d7564c7e229)